To lead in providing quality, comprehensive healthcare that is affordable and accessible,

 Vessell has a Master’s in Education with an emphasis in counseling.
 She is a Licensed Professional Counselor, Registered Play Therapist, Certified Reciprocal Advanced Alcohol and Drug Counselor, and Certified Co-Occurring Disorders Professional Diplomat.
 She is a member of the board for the Children’s Advocacy Center, and serves on the Missouri Child Abuse and Neglect Review Board, which is a senate confirmed appointment.

-Vice President of Fundraising and Development
+Vice President of IT

 Vice President of Human Resources